christianalfoni/reactx/docs/03_how_to.md

 });
 ```

 Using `getters` you can derive state.
-You might argue that primitives like `computed` will also cache the derived state.
-That is true, but how much state do you really need to cache?
-In components you are already deriving most UI state without any caching and caching can only be defended by expensive computation.
+You can argue that primitives like `computed` will also cache the derived state, but how often is the cache actually used?
+When changing state you are typically looking at the derived UI of it.
+That means whatever `computed` you are using is always re-evaluating anyways.

 So what do you do if you have expensive computation?